 Allow Mistakes–From You

 You don’t get to say, “Well, I was just really stressed so it wasn’t my fault.”
 But you also don’t need to sit and beat yourself up about it for the rest of your life.

 Forehand and long provide many ideas for managing your stress.
 A stressed-out parent is a less patient parent.

-- Identify and remove stressors.
+Identify and remove stressors.
 There might be things that are stressing you out that you don’t need to deal with right now.

-- Take a break or change gears.
+Take a break or change gears.
 Maybe you need to get some fresh air.
 Maybe you need to walk out of the room and count to ten.
 Maybe you need ice cream :).

-- Learn problem solving strategies.
+Learn problem-solving strategies.
 You will be less stressed if you can manage the problems in your life.
 Problems will arise, so it is best to have tools to figure these things out.

 This is one reason newborn life is hard when you have other children to care for.
 With just the newborn, you can go into autopilot, but with children, you don’t get to rest as much and you have to take care of them, which means interaction.

 If you haven’t ever consistently eaten well, you might be amazed at how gross junk food can become and how lethargic it makes your body.
 You will feel much better if you eat well.

-- Exercise.
+Exercise.
 Okay, who has seen Legally Blond?
 “Exercise gives you endorphins.
 Endorphins make you happy.
 Happy people don’t kill their husbands.
 They just don’t!”
 Ha!
 True.
 Exercise gives you energy and it is good for your body.

 You also will sometimes just need someone to talk to.
 Call a friend.
 Call your mom.
 Jump online to your favorite mom’s group.
 Have people to turn to when you are feeling stressed.

-- Maintain a sense of humor.
+Maintain a sense of humor.
 Laughter is the best medicine, right?
 Find a way to look at the funny side of things.

 These are some ideas on how to maintain patience with your children.
 Please share any tips you have found useful for maintaining your patience with people!

-RELATED BLOG LABELS
+RELATED BLOG POSTS